 Assessing the Cost of Frame Damage After a Mail Truck Collision

 Car frames are not as well built as earlier model cars, even though engines are more reliable and driving is more comfortable.
 Frames can be bent, buckled, crumpled and cracked in any significant collision with a truck.

 It is unlikely that a car frame repair would be cheap.
 In fact, it could cost anything up to ten thousand dollars for a repair that makes the vehicle safe to use again.

 In some cases, car frame repair costs make a repair uneconomic and it may be cheaper to replace the vehicle with another instead.
 This is made even more likely if there are other parts of the car that have been damaged, such as the side panels, doors, lights, windows, bumpers and engine.

-In some ways, a claim against the USPS is better than against a private individual as the corporation will definitely be adequately insured, whereas an individual driver may not be sufficiently insured to cover frame damage costs.
-On the other hand, the USPS will have very effective insurers who will not make a payment if they can challenge the validity of a claim.
+In some ways, a claim against a big postal service company is better than against a private individual as the corporation will definitely be adequately insured, whereas an individual driver may not be sufficiently insured to cover frame damage costs.
+On the other hand, the they will have very effective insurers who will not make a payment if they can challenge the validity of a claim.

 - Photographic evidence at the scene of the crash showing the position of the vehicles, the damage done and any marks on the road;

 - Witnesses who saw what happened and stopped to render assistance or to wait for the road to clear: take down their contact details and names and if possible, record a statement with your cell phone’s voice recorder;